 My most recent book is Walking in the Dust of Rabbi Jesus (Zondervan, 2012).
 In it I ask, what difference does it make that Jesus was Jewish for how we live today?
 I look at some of Jesus’ most important words in light of their Jewish context, and consider the implications for disciples in the twenty-first century.

 Preceding that book I partnered with Ann Spangler, best-selling Christian author (Praying the Names of God, Women of God) to write Sitting at the Feet of Rabbi Jesus.
 (Zondervan, 2009) The book immerses readers in the culture and history of first-century Jews to show how they shed light on the ministry of Jesus.

 I got my formal start back in 2001, when I co-founded a ministry called the En-Gedi Resource Center and began writing articles about the Bible in its context.
 There, we published my first book, Listening to the Language of the Bible, a devotional guide to Hebrew words and ideas.
 I headed that ministry until January 2007, but now I write full time.

-Right now I’m working on a new book called Reading the Bible with Rabbi Jesus.
-It will be a practical guide for more authentic, “artisanal” Bible study, with insights from Jesus’ Jewish culture that will equip Christians to read the Bible from a Hebraic perspective.
+At the present moment I’m working on a new book called Reading the Bible with Rabbi Jesus.
+It will be a practical guide for more authentic, “artisanal” Bible study, with insights from Jesus’ Jewish culture that equip Christians to read the Bible from a Hebraic perspective.